 Bitcoin has a limited supply (just like gold or silver) with a cap of 21 million coins that can ever be created.
 The cap was built into the design of Bitcoin to protect against the inflation that plagues traditional currency and the stock market.
 Traditional currency is controlled by a central agency and there is no limit the amount of money they can print.
 This endless and reckless production of new money creates inflation and the loss of value of currency.
 Bitcoin can be the free-market alternative to government inflation.

 The smart money for retirement investment is to build a diverse portfolio with traditional (stocks) and non-tradition investments (Bitcoin).

 Independent Reviews of Bitcoin as an Investment

-If you’re still looking for reason to believe in Bitcoin, try looking to the leading minds of finance, technology, and enterprisers.
+If you’re still looking for reasons to believe in Bitcoin, try looking to the leading minds of finance and technology:

 The praise is not just restricted to the financial and technical sector though, business leaders, government leaders and even educators have realized Bitcoins importance and relevance in current and future markets.

 Campbell Harvey, Professor of Finance at Duke University, stated in 2015, “For me, though, I look at Bitcoin not just as a currency, but what it could do in the future in other applications.
 Think of the Bitcoin technology as a way to exchange and verify ownership.
 It’s like getting into your car with your smartphone.
 You present cryptographic proof of ownership.
 You’re the owner and it’s verified through this common ledger.
 The car is able to identify that it is your car, and so the car starts.
 You’re done.”